kristiinara/GraphifySwift/README.md

     WHERE
     	foreign_variable_count >= fewAccessToForeignData
     RETURN
-    	class.app_key as app_key,
+    	distinct(class.app_key) as app_key,
-    	class.name as class_name,
-    	pair_count,
-    	connected_method_count,
-    	class_cohesion,
-    	class.class_complexity as class_complexity,
-    	foreign_variable_count,
-    	class.data_string as main_text
+    	count(distinct class) as number_of_smells

 ##### Parameters
 Queries classes whose tight class cohesion is lower than 0.3, number of weighted mehtods is very high ad access to foreign data is at least view.

 ##### How are parameters determined
 Fraction for tight class cohesion is set to 0.3.
-Very high number of weighted mehtods should be determined statistically using the box-plot technique.
+Very high number of weighted mehtods should be determined statistically using the box-plot technique, currently set to 33.5.
 At least view access to foreign data variables is a generally accepted threshold 2-5.

 ##### Implementation details
 \-